ecenazg/TradeStatistics/README.md

 # Trade Statistics

 * Trade Statistics is a Java application that calculates trade statistics based on JSON input data.
-It was developed as part of a SmartPulse internship program.

 ## Installation and Usage